Halima-saker/Rockbuster-Data-Analysis/README.md

 # Rockbuster Stealth SQL Analysis
 ## Project Summary
-This repository contains a comprehensive SQL-based analysis of Rockbuster Stealth's business data, aimed at answering key strategic questions posed by the management board for their 2020 company strategy.
-The analysis focuses on identifying which movies contributed most or least to revenue, average rental durations, customer geographical distribution, lifetime value hotspots, and sales variation across regions.
-Using SQL, the data is queried and analyzed to provide data-driven insights.
-The results are visualized to present clear, actionable information to Rockbuster management.
-This project not only showcases SQL skills but also highlights the ability to solve complex business problems applicable across various industries.
+This repository features an in-depth SQL analysis of Rockbuster Stealth’s business data, designed to address key strategic questions raised by the management board for the 2020 company strategy.
+The analysis explores factors such as top- and bottom-performing movies in terms of revenue, average rental periods, customer locations, high-value customer segments, and regional sales differences.
+By leveraging SQL, the data is queried and analyzed to generate actionable insights, which are then visualized for clarity.
+The project demonstrates not only SQL proficiency but also the ability to tackle complex business challenges with insights relevant across industries.

 ## Key Questions & Objectives
-The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers that they can use for their 2020 company strategy.
-Here are the main questions they’d like to answer:
+As part of the 2020 strategic planning process, the Rockbuster Stealth Management Board has identified several critical business questions requiring data-driven analysis.
+The objective is to provide actionable insights that will support decision-making, optimize operations, and strengthen the company’s competitive position in the evolving video rental and streaming market.
+The following key questions have been prioritized for investigation:

 1. Which movies contributed the most/least to revenue gain?
 2. What was the average rental duration for all videos?